matthewlukebyrne/quiz-stack-selector-svelte/README.md

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+This is a project template for [Svelte](https://svelte.dev) apps.
+It lives at https://github.com/sveltejs/template.

 ## Single-page app mode